mspath/mspath/README.md

 - 🌱 I’m currently learning Android development with Kotlin, Jetpack and Compose.
 - 👯 I’m also branching out into Rust and TypeScript / React.
+- 🌚 I'm working on a Viewer for Mastodon
-- 🔭 I’m currently working on collecting the missing stars of the Advent of Code series.
+- 🔭 I’m trying to fill the missing days in the Advent of Code series.
 - ⚡ I'm easily motivated with badges, see my [Google developer profile](https://g.dev/hackr):

 ![Badges](https://mspath.github.io/assets/img/badges/badges-all.png)